farzeen-05/aireportlab.in/README.md

       PDF Export (ReportLab, in-memory)
               │
               ▼
-      Saved as BLOB in SQLite → served to user
+      Saved as BLOB in MySQL → served to user
 ```

 ---